auth0/auth0-guardian.js/README.md

 		name: "{{ userData.tenant }}",
 	},

-	// The account name to show in OTP Generator apps
+	// The account label to show in OTP Generator apps
 	accountLabel: "{{ userData.friendlyUserId }}",

 	// Optional, for debugging purpose only,